 - Encourage and support SMEs to benefit from the growth of markets

 Turkey takes place in the SBA assessment for the Western Balkans and Turkey; “SME Policy Index: Western Balkans and Turkey” since 2012.
 The studies regarding the Act have been carried out under the coordination of KOSGEB, the national coordinator, in cooperation with SME related institutions.
 “SME Policy Index 2012 Report” and “SME Policy Index 2016 Report” have been published after the studies done in cooperation with OECD, EC, ETF, SEECEL, EBRD and the Western Balkan Countries take place in SBA.

 Turkey has the first place for 9 dimensions of SBA in comparison with Western Balkans according to the SME Policy Index 2016 Report.
 These dimensions are; entrepreneurship, operational environment, support services, access to finance, standards and technical regulations, SME skills, innovation, green economy and internationalization.

-> For the next period (2016-2019), compiled OECD questionnaire have been sent to OECD with the replies answered by all related public/private institutions/organizations in Turkey in the scope of SME Policy Index Report studies.
+Turkey ranks first in 7 principles of SBA according to the SME Policy Index Report published in 2019.
+These include entrepreneurship, support services, access to finance, standards and technical regulations, innovation, environment and internationalization.
+According to this study, Turkey continues its pro-active approach towards SMEs.
 Besides, “SBA Fact Sheet” is prepared every year in the scope of SBA studies for each country.
 The SBA fact sheets present an assessment of the progress in the implementation of the Small Business Act at national level.
 They focus on key performance indicators and national policy developments related to the SBA's 10 policy dimensions.

-> For further information:
+For further information: